 SQL Server allows the following basic expressions and operators for predicate pushdown.

-Logical operators (AND, OR).
+- Logical operators (

-Unary operators (NOT, IS NULL, IS NOT NULL).
+IS NOT NULL).

 The query in this example has multiple predicates that can be pushed down to Hadoop.
 SQL Server can push map-reduce jobs to Hadoop to perform the predicate

 customer.account_balance <= 200000.
 The expression